megseekosh/Categorize_app_v2/README.md

 3. Begin annotation

 	Again on the command line, run the annotation application.
-You will be prompted to select a `config.csv` file so it does not matter where `categorize_app.py` is stored on your machine
+You will be prompted to select a `config.csv` file so it does not matter where `categorize_app_CDS.py` is stored on your machine

-	`python3 categorize_app.py`
+	`python3 categorize_app_CDS.py`

-	You will be prompted with a window to select a metadata file (`config.csv`):
+	You will be prompted with a window to select the metadata file that you previously created (`config.csv`):

 	![alt text](https://github.com/megseekosh/Categorize_app_v2/blob/master/metadata_prompt.png "metadata_prompt")